antoinediez/Sisyphe/paper.md

 operations for each of the $N$ particles.
 The total simulation cost is thus $\mathcal{O}(N^2T)$ where $T$ is the total number of iterations.
 Within the framework of the `KeOps` library on which `SiSyPHE` is based, the computation of the target \autoref{eq:target} is called a *kernel operation* which is efficiently carried out using a *symbolic* definition of the $N\times N$ interaction matrix whose $(i,j)$-entry is $K(|X^j_t-X^i_t)$.
+The computation of the target is then understood as a symbolic matrix-vector product between the interaction matrix and the vector of orientations.

 Many other classical models and their variants are already implemented in the `SiSyPHE` library.
 All these models are directly taken from the literature on collective dynamics in Mathematics and Active Matter Physics and are detailed in the Example gallery of the documentation.
-Moreover, the `SiSyPHE` library is designed so that new custom models can easily be implemented in order to facilite the study and comparison of models from a research perspective.
+Moreover, the `SiSyPHE` library is designed in such a way that new custom models can easily be implemented in order to facilite the study and comparison of models from a research perspective.

 The development of the `SiSyPHE` library was initially motivated by the study of *body-oriented particles* [@giacomin_alignment_2019].
 The (formal) derivation of a macroscopic PDE model from the particle system has lead to a novel conjecture